 – 3:00 PM: Dismissal

 Everybody needs to be prepared for an intensive 7 hour day during band camp.
 Band is an outdoor activity, so we will be outside unless there is lightning or a torrential downpour.
 Watch the forecast and be prepared for any kind of weather.
 PLEASE bring an extra set of clothes – shirt, shorts, socks and shoes – the first day and put them in your band locker, because you will likely need to change your clothes completely at least once during band camp.

-You all also need to have a “dot book” – a tiny notebook for writing drill spots – pencil and drill markers (poker chips/playing cards/something flat) with you at all times on the field.
+You all also need to have a “dot book” – a tiny notebook for writing drill spots – pencil and drill markers (some of the best poker chips you’ve been stashing away) with you at all times on the field.
 These items, along with your sneakers, socks, sunglasses, sunblock and water, are essential for every rehearsal.

 The band parents will feed us lunch in the cafeteria each day during band camp.
 Part of your 100 point mandatory fundraising goes toward lunch at band camp, so everybody should take advantage of the good food they will provide!!

 We have some students who have severe, life threatening, peanut allergies, so band is a PEANUT FREE zone.
 If you are bringing snacks or any other food, please make sure there are NO peanuts in the ingredient list.
 If there are other dietary restrictions we should be aware of, please email Marlene Lucas at firstname.lastname@example.org.
 If students are planning to order out, they will need to tell someone in the kitchen the day before.
 Parents, if you would like to volunteer to help with lunches, email Marlene OR sign up in the volunteer section on Charms.